somakashyap/Sorting/README.md

 # Sorting
-Repository for sorting algorithm codes
+Repository for sorting algorithm codes.
+This will have code for various sorting algorithms